Clearing Frequently Asked Questions

 Will I be able to live in University Accommodation?

 If we offer you a place in Clearing we will send you an email confirming our offer.
 Within the email we will confirm if we can guarantee you accommodation and ask you to complete an Accommodation Preference Form.
+Once you have referred yourself through UCAS Track you are able to access the Accommodation Preference Form.
+Typically you can access the form the day after your place has been confirmed by us.
 Please visit our accommodation web pages to see more about the types of accommodation that we offer and the prices.

 I’ve decided I’d rather take my insurance choice than my firm, can I swap them?

 Unfortunately, you cannot – you will have to go through Clearing.
 If UEA is your insurance choice, then please give us a call and we will see if we can accept you or not.

 I can’t get reach you!
 What should I do?